sivy/monkinetic-2020-content/posts/2005-03-23-one-step-ahead.md

-Slug: one-step-ahead
+date: 2005-03-23
-Date: 2005-03-23
+slug: one-step-ahead
-Title: One Step Ahead
+title: One Step Ahead
-layout: post
+---

-Once again, I&#39;m <a href="http://www.spyndle.com/?p=81">driving Kreg up the wall</a>... oh, and someone remind me to beat him over the head for that horrible pun.
+Once again, I'm [driving Kreg up the wall](http://www.spyndle.com/?p=81)... oh, and someone remind me to beat him over the head for that horrible pun.